-As a leading managed IT services provider here in London, when we ask whether your small business is in need of digital transformation, what do we mean?
-Let’s look at a few examples of digital transformation in action.
+As a leading IT support provider here in London, when we ask whether your small business is in need of digital transformation, what do we mean?
+To help, let’s look at a few examples of digital transformation in action.

-Kodak invented digital photography way back in 1975 and had built the first digital single-lens reflex (DSLR) camera by 1989, but the company refused to support these innovations.
-Kodak, then probably the world’s biggest and best known photographic brand, was effectively put out of business in 2012 by – you guessed it – digital photography.
+In 1975 Kodak invented digital photography and built the first digital single-lens reflex (DSLR) camera by 1989.
+However, the company refused to support these digital innovations.
+Kodak, then probably the world’s biggest and best-known photography brand, was effectively put out of business in 2012 by – you guessed it – digital photography.

-Xerox, at their Palo Alto Research Center, built the first ‘windows’ computer.
+Xerox, at their Palo Alto Research Center, built the first ‘Windows’ computer.
 However, they let a 24-year-old Steve Jobs of tech start up Apple Computer get a look at it.
-Although a small business at the time, Apple is of course one of the world’s most valuable brands, worth over $300 billion.
+Although a small business at the time, Apple is of course one of the world’s most valuable brands today, worth over $300 billion.

-Take another once small business example – Netflix.
-Originally a mail order service disrupting the bricks-and-mortar video rental businesses, like Blockbuster, before digital innovations made wide-scale video streaming possible.
-Now Netflix is a household name and Blockbuster is just another brand on a long list of High Street memories.
+Take another example of a once small business: Netflix.
+Originally it was a mail order service disrupting the bricks-and-mortar video rental businesses, like Blockbuster.
+It was also before digital innovations made wide-scale video streaming possible.
+Now Netflix is a household name and Blockbuster is just another brand on a long list of high street memories.

-These are just three examples of digital transformation changing businesses and whole sectors beyond recognition; taking advantage of available and new technologies to revolutionise how enterprises and industries work.
+These are just three examples of digital transformation changing businesses and whole sectors beyond recognition.
+They took advantage of available and new technologies in turn revolutionising how enterprises and industries work.

-So is your small business is in need of digital transformation?
+Is your small business in need of digital transformation?

-We’ve put together this post to help you consider whether your small business is in need of digital transformation by highlighting the three sure signs that your business is in fact in need of change.
+We’ve put together this post to help you consider whether your small business is in need of digital transformation.
+We highlight the three sure signs that your business is in fact in need of change.

 In this post we’ve included: